Safe Return To School Plan

 - Sore throat

-If your student cannot wear a face covering due to a medical condition or disability, you may request a face covering accommodation by submitting an Accommodation Request Form to your student’s principal.
+At times when a mask is required, if your student cannot wear a mask due to a medical condition or disability, you may request a mask accommodation by submitting a Mask Accommodation Request Form to your student’s principal.
 The form requires medical certification, which must be completed and signed by a licensed health care provider.
-Students are required to wear a face covering in school while their request is under review.
-Regional program students and students with accommodations in 2020-21 are not required to request an accommodation for 2021-22.
+Regional program students (including those in self-contained preschool special education classrooms) and students with mask accommodations are not required to request an accommodation for 2021-2022.

 - Requisito de protector facial contra el COVID-19 Formulario de solicitud de adaptaciones para los estudiantes